 Freguently asked questions about echinococcus or tapeworm treatment

-1. I will be taking my dog with me to Sweden for my summer holiday, what should I do when returning to Finland?
+1. I will be taking my dog with me to Sweden, what should I do when returning to Finland?

 If the trip is of a one-off nature or if you travel a couple of times a year, the easiest way is to ask a veterinarian abroad to administer the tapeworm medication to the dog 1-5 days before returning to Finland.
 The veterinarian will record this in the pet passport.
 If the medication is administered the day before arriving in Finland, it is also worth asking the veterinarian to record in the pet passport what time the medication was administered.